 Focusing allows you to create a backbone (1 to 3 themes) for your blog and this makes it easier to monetize.

-Photo specialties ideas for beginners include; Nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.
+Photo specialties ideas for a beginners blog include; headshot, portrait photographs, fashion photography, nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.

-3. Promote a few affiliate products or services.
+3. Promote a few affiliate products or services on your photography blog.
 A big part of your business should be selling.
 This may include selling your own creations or recommending others’ services, as your affiliates.

 You become an affiliate of another business by referring their products/services to your visitors/readers.
 Your visitor uses your affiliate link and make a purchase from the business.
 In return you get an agreed upon commission.